obensource/BASIC-audio-fun/README.md

 are not able to receive the '-' character from my keyboard, so I can't recommend using them.

 #### Chipmunk BASIC
-Looking to actully save your `.BAS` files and run them in a local interpreter?
+* Want to actully save your `.BAS` files and run them in a local interpreter?
 [Chipmunk Basic](http://www.nicholson.com/rhn/basic/) makes this easy.
 Just grab the [MacOS Beta download](http://www.nicholson.com/rhn/basic/), add it's executable to the appropriate `/bin` directory to get it in your execution $path - and plug away with commands like `$ basic filename.bas`.
 (Reference the README provided in the download bundle to do this correctly)